A functional law of large numbers for a spatial model of Muller's ratchet: Preliminaries

 \end{enumerate} \end{definition}

-\begin{remark} We collect here some observations regarding Definition~\ref{Paper02_definition_mild_solution}. \begin{enumerate}[(a)] \item Although our definition of a mild solution is compatible with the integral formulations used in the $L_r$-regularity literature (see e.g.~\cite[Chapter 5]{pruss2016moving}), classical semigroup approaches to deterministic PDEs typically require mild solutions to be continuous in time and to satisfy the variation-of-constants formula~\eqref{Paper02_mild_solution_weaker_version} pointwise in time (see e.g.~\cite[Section 4.1]{pazy2012semigroups}).
+\begin{remark} Although our definition of a mild solution is compatible with the integral formulations used in the $L_p$-regularity literature (see e.g.~\cite[Chapter 5]{pruss2016moving}), classical semigroup approaches to deterministic PDEs typically require mild solutions to be continuous in time and to satisfy the variation-of-constants formula~\eqref{Paper02_mild_solution_weaker_version} pointwise in time (see e.g.~\cite[Section 4.1]{pazy2012semigroups}).
 In contrast, we work with a weaker formulation in which~\eqref{Paper02_mild_solution_weaker_version} holds almost everywhere in time and in space.
-This choice reflects the fact that our construction of solutions takes place in $L_r$-based function spaces, where time and space continuity is not available \textit{a priori}.
+This choice reflects the fact that our construction of solutions takes place in $L_p$-based function spaces, where time and space continuity is not available \textit{a priori}. \end{remark}